MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaElement.md

 })
 ```
 > [!IMPORTANT]
-> No other changes are required to enable this feature.
-It is not enabled or recommended using texture view unless you have a specific need for it.
-It has
-possible performance related issues if enabled and is recommended only for those that need transparencies and other advanced features.
+> We do not recommend using TextureView unless you have a specific need for it.
+It has possible performance related issues if enabled and is recommended only for those that need transparencies and other advanced features.

 ### Play local media